 Visit Slow Food USA's "Ark of Taste" listing HERE

 "Turkey" Variety Hard Red Winter Wheat

 Heartland Mill is now offering flour milled from the heirloom wheat variety, "Turkey."
-We have roller milled unbleached flour, stone ground "bolted" flour, and stone ground whole wheat flour, as well as whole wheat berries.
+We have roller milled unbleached flour (Type 65), stone ground "bolted" flour, and stone ground whole wheat flour.
 All products are certified organic.

 While "Turkey" wheat has virtually disappeared from production agriculture, it was once the dominant variety of hard red winter wheat planted throughout the central United States breadbasket.

 “Turkey” variety hard red winter wheat was introduced to Kansas in1873, carried by Mennonite immigrants from Crimea in the Ukraine, fleeing Russian forced military service.
 While no statistics were kept of the actual amount of seed carried in this earliest introduction, estimates based on vernacular history range from as little as 360 pounds (one peck per each of 24 families) to as much as 36,000 pounds (one bushel per each of the 600 families).
 This is enough to plant 6 to 600 acres.

 The Mennonite history relates that this seed was carefully hand selected for the soundest kernels and packed in the luggage of the immigrants on their long journey to new farms in a new and distant land.
 These farm families gave us more than seed – they also carried with them the agricultural knowledge and skills necessary for this crop to be successful in Kansas – where the climate and soils were much like in their lands in the Ukraine.

 The farmers and the wheat thrived – the variety proved well-adapted to the soils and the hot summers and cold winters of the Kansas plains.